 Q: Is San Francisco Waldorf High School an art school?

 San Francisco Waldorf High School is not an “art school”.
 However, the arts are deeply integrated in our curriculum because we believe that when the arts are a part of learning, learning becomes more meaningful and enduring.
-In addition, students take four hours of art classes and four hours of music per week throughout their four years at SFWHS.
+In addition to rigorous academic classes, students take a wide variety of art classes and music throughout their four years at SFWHS.

 Q: How is technology integrated into the academic curriculum?

 Technology is used in the classroom as a teaching tool; laptops are available for classes to use and students have access to Mac's and PC's in our library/media center.
-They also have access to databases for research at school or from home.
+The high school library offers many online resources, including a variety of databases for research at school or from home.